 Combi discs, often referred to as ‘drilled and grooved’, take the benefits from both grooves and either dimpling or drilling (or sometimes both).

 Many high-end performance cars come with ceramic (or more accurately; carbon fibre composite-reinforced) brake discs.
 What you may not know is that the process of producing these was initially developed here in the UK to make train axles lighter.
 True story.

-Anyway, ceramic discs offer up to a 50-percent weight saving over normal cast-iron items and tend to last significantly longer.
-The only downside is the cost, even aftermarket ceramic discs can come in at around 2-grand a pop… and that’s per disc.
+Anyway, ceramic discs offer up to a 50-percent weight saving over normal cast-iron performance brakes and tend to last significantly longer.
+The only downside is the cost, even aftermarket ceramic discs can come in at around £2000 a pop… and that’s per disc.
 Ouch!

-Aside from standard-sized discs with various surface treatments, the most common brake upgrade is fitting thicker, larger diameter discs.
+Aside from standard-sized discs with various surface treatments, the most common upgrade in pursuit of better performance brakes is fitting thicker, larger diameter discs.
 Obviously this is a little more involved but the idea is to give greater leverage (to improve stopping power) while helping to prevent fade and warping.

 There’s a few different approaches here.
 Some simply fit the larger discs and calipers from a higher spec’d model.
 Very often, these will bolt straight on too.
 Beware though, some of these OEM+ upgrades may require a hub or suspension knuckle swap, so it always pays to do your research first.

 Others prefer a specialist aftermarket kit with larger multi-piston calipers that’s designed specifically to do the job.
 While these big brake kits (BBKs) are rarely cheap, they do tend to offer the ultimate in performance and will come with everything you need to get them on the car without the need for any fabrication.
 There’s also quite a few kits available that are somewhere in-between, offering larger discs but with special spacers to relocate the stock calipers.